IT security in hybrid working models

 • Use secure, unique passwords for applications and services

-One way to implement many of the above measures is through Mobile Device Management (MDM).
-This gives IT departments full visibility and control over all devices.
-After registering the device once in the MDM software, it can then be easily managed, secured and monitored remotely from a central location.
-It does not matter whether the devices are company-owned or private.
+Mobile Device Management (MDM) offers a way to implement many of the measures mentioned above.
+It allows IT departments to maintain full visibility and control over all devices.
+After a one-time registration of the device in the MDM software, it can then be easily managed, secured, and monitored centrally from a distance, regardless of whether it is a company-owned or private device.

 • Access management for individual users or roles